astropy/astroquery/docs/esa/neocc/neocc.rst

-**Observations:** In this example we query for Observations tables, a query that returns a list containing 3-5 `astropy.table.Table`s depending if there are "Roving observer" or satellite observations.
+**Observations:** In this example we query for Observations tables, a query that returns a list containing 3-5 `~astropy.table.Table` objects depending if there are "Roving observer" or satellite observations.